 With the addition of a glass block wall, dreary home entertainment and party areas can become inspired spots for conversation and fun.
 Add some extra zing to the new wall by including fiber optic lighting in bright colors.
 The combination of translucent glass block and a pattern of glowing colored light is sure to lift the mood of the room.
 The assembly process is simple to accomplish because fiber optic or LED lighting can be designed to fit between the rows and columns of glass block as the wall is going up.
-Does this Spark an idea?

 Choose a fiber optic or LED cable product such as lighting that sparkles, glows or changes color.
 The cables need to fit easily between two glass blocks before using a sealant.
 Blocks shouldn't need to be forced together when a lighting cable is placed between them.